 Student behavioural expectations

 Behavioural expectations of students, staff and families are grounded in our school’s Statement of Values.
-Student bullying behaviour will be responded to consistently with Bolinda Primary School’s Bullying policy.
+Student bullying behaviour will be responded to consistent with Bolinda Primary School’s Bullying policy.

 When a student acts in breach of the behaviour standards of our school community, Bolinda Primary School will institute a staged response, consistent with the Department’s Student Engagement and Inclusion Guidelines.
 Where appropriate, parents will be informed about the inappropriate behaviour and the disciplinary action taken by teachers and other school staff.